Skip to main content

 Answers to your patients’ questions

-• The goal of the Aetna Smart Compare designation is to give our members more information to help them choose a practice for themselves and their families.
-During provider or procedure searches on our Aetna Health app and Aetna member website, members simply look for the Quality and Effective Care label as another item to consider when choosing a physician.
+During provider or procedure searches on our Aetna Health app and Aetna member website, members simply look for the “Quality and Effective Care” label as another item to consider when choosing a provider.

-• The Aetna Smart Compare designation is only a guide to help members choose a physician that’s for them, not the sole basis for selecting their doctor.
+• The Aetna Smart Compare designation is only a guide to help members choose a provider that’s for them, not the sole basis for selecting their doctor.
 We may use the results of this program to select providers for our performance networks.
 In our Informed Choice product, some plan sponsors offer preferred copays to members that use Aetna Smart Compare.

 1. They’re not in a specialty or specialty procedure type that the program is currently designating.